Norbert-Bertrand Barbe: Artistic orientation and theoric relevance

 In poetry and art, his work has evolved from a naturalistic expressionism to decomposition formal and narrative questions, particularly through the shocker pop and photomontages.

 In the 2000s he developed "processal" works and "geometric poems and tales", which incorporate the concept of "Not Happening" and "reverse literature" in which the structure of the narrative construction appears to the reader/viewer.

-He is co-founder of the movement Kites (1996–1999) and Any Name (1998–2005), founder of the journal Go Home (2005 to date) and founder of Bes editions (2001 to date).
+He is co-founder of the movement Kites (1996–1999) and any Name (1998–2005), founder of the journal Go Home (2005 to date) and founder of Bes editions (2001 to date).

 As a theorist, his path is defined by its combination of different academic disciplines.
-He has a masters degree in low medieval art history, and a DEA and PhD in Comparative Literature, modern and contemporary respectively, (his PhD touching issues of aesthetic and epistemological study of the works), with significant contributions to the humanities studies:
+He has a master's degree in low medieval art history, and a DEA and PhD in Comparative Literature, modern and contemporary respectively, (his PhD touching issues of aesthetic and epistemological study of the works), with significant contributions to the humanities studies: